ThinkDataEd/curriculum/docs/unit3/lesson16.md

 9. For this class, students have already had experience with using sensors as a data collection tool – all the **Participatory Sensing** campaigns.

-10. Explain that survey questions are asked in Participatory Sensing campaigns.
+10. Explain that survey questions are asked in Participatory Sensing (PS) campaigns.
 There is no difference in the type of questions that are asked when collecting data via surveys and when collecting data via PS campaigns.